momesh/momesh.github.io/docs/architecture/network_overview.md

 | 0000 | 10.69.0.0 | 10.69.0.100 |
 | 0123 | 10.69.1.23 | 10.69.1.123 |

-## Internal Network (10.96.0.0/26)
+## Internal Network: `10.96.0.0/16`

-A `/26` (64 IPs) is statically allocated in each router (in our default configurations), used to distribute DHCP IPs to devices behind a node (i.e. your home router).
+In each [node's](/docs/architecture/nodes) router, we compute a `/26` (64 IPs) out of `10.96.0.0/16` based on the node number.
+This subnet is used to distribute DHCP IPs to devices behind that node (i.e. your home router, PTP routers, neighbors routers via ethernet).

+### Router IP Addresses

 You can compute your internal network CIDR from a node number like so: